12 min read

 Are hockey romances always steamy?

 Not necessarily.
-The spectrum exists from closed-door to explicit.
+The spectrum runs from closed-door to explicit.
 What defines the genre isn't heat level; it's how the hockey setting creates emotional intimacy.
+The Ice and Instinct books are steamy (3/5 peppers) with on-page intimacy written in a literary style.

 Is hockey romance just for women who like sports?